sparshsharma81/sparshsharma81/README.md

 ---

 ## 📊 Bonus Features
-- 🔔 Real-time notifications for likes, comments, and follows.
+- 🔔 Real-time notifications for likes, comments, and follows with Socket-io.
 - 💾 Cloud CDN integration for optimized asset delivery.
 - 🧩 Modular and clean code architecture.
 - ⚙️ CI/CD ready for easy deployment and testing.